Certain license types that

 drive letter assigned to it where you can store files.

-How to select a device
+How to check suitability of a device

 This is how to make sure that a particular